mkkim400/mkkim400.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am **Minki Kim**, a Senior Research Associate at the Center for Fluid Mechanics, Brown University.
+I am **Minki Kim**, a Senior Research Associate in the **Wilhelmus Lab** and **Harris Lab** at the Center for Fluid Mechanics, School of Engineering, Brown University.
 My work focuses on computational fluid dynamics, particularly in environmental and multiphase flow systems.
 I develop high-fidelity simulations to understand complex fluid behaviors, from oceanic energy transport to cavitation dynamics and bioreactor design for cultivated meat production.

-I am especially interested in applying advanced numerical modeling and remote sensing techniques to address large-scale geophysical and biological problems.
-My research spans ocean-ice-atmosphere interactions, compressible multiphase flows, and sustainable bioprocessing systems — all united by a commitment to rigorous modeling and real-world impact.
-Currently, I collaborate on projects involving Lagrangian sea ice tracking, Arctic eddy energetics, and open-source tools for cellular agriculture.
-I also actively mentor undergraduate and graduate researchers and contribute to interdisciplinary science outreach efforts.
+At Brown, I contribute to interdisciplinary projects that bridge fluid mechanics, climate science, biological engineering, and applied mathematics.
+I also enjoy mentoring students and collaborating across fields to create open-source tools for complex fluid systems.
+I received my Ph.D. in Mechanical Engineering and Scientific Computing from the University of Michigan, Ann Arbor, and my undergraduate degree from Seoul National University.

 Feel free to explore my [publications](/publications/), check out ongoing [projects](/portfolio/), or [download my CV](/files/MinkiKim_CV.pdf).